amirunpri2018/consensus-search/README.rst

-consensus_search.py: A simple consensus sequence search with required letters.
+A very simple consensus sequence search with required letters.
 ------------------------------------------------------------------------------

 Information